analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 -   helpful if a product is used on less frequent basis
 -   scenarios where MAU could decline but QAU increases
+-   NEXT STEP BOOKMARK (list 2 examples of the above bullet)

 ### Why look at active user ratios vs absolute counts